 this, he cant get the authorities involved so he has no leg to stand on

-an update, i have no fucking idea where or how to find a locksmith or if they'll even do it as I'm not the owner or technically the resident of the house. does anyone have anything in tokyo? i don't mind needing to pay but i can't speak barely any japanese and i have no idea where to start
+an update, i have no fricking idea where or how to find a locksmith or if they'll even do it as I'm not the owner or technically the resident of the house. does anyone have anything in tokyo? i don't mind needing to pay but i can't speak barely any japanese and i have no idea where to start

 Just pay the host anon.

 Enjoy paying the fee twice if you change the lock without the owner (which no locksmith will do anyway).
-You’re going to pay for the lock, keys, owners time and the retard fee, enjoy.
+You’re going to pay for the lock, keys, owners time and the moron fee, enjoy.
 Next time treat other people’s shit with respect.

-its not your fucking property
+its not your fricking property

 just ignore the idiot and then dispute the claim through airbnb